Horsemanship for the Thoroughbred Industry QQI Major Award at Level 5

 The focus of the course is to develop the skills to work in the thoroughbred industry, either racing or stud, while at the same time developing learners’ personal, interpersonal and workplace skills.
 The content includes core modules in work experience and communications as well as a range of vocational modules including stable and yard routine, racehorse care and exercise, horse breeding, horse conformation, equine nutrition and equine anatomy and physiology.

-This course will be run part-time over two years, delivered mostly at evenings and weekends for those working full-time.
+This course will be run part-time, delivered mostly at evenings (in person and via zoom) for those working full-time.

 Mandatory for all learners

 The course is designed to provide professional education and training to learners who love horses and have a particular interest in the thoroughbred industry (racing or breeding).
 The course will enable them to pursue a career in the thoroughbred industry or continue their studies at higher and/or third level.
-It also provides a flexible progression route for graduates of the Horsemanship Level 4 Major award, which we currently deliver in conjunction with the KWETB.
+It also provides a flexible progression route for graduates of the Horsemanship Level 4 Major award, which we currently deliver under KWETB, via contracted training.
 The course will also be offered as a stand-alone qualification, which can be taken as a part-time course leading to the major award – Horsemanship 5M3371 or can be undertaken on a module-by-module basis.

 This is the first course of its kind in Ireland that offers a study of the thoroughbred horse.
 Successful completion of this course will likely improve career prospects and will open opportunities for learners to access progression to further education courses on the QQI framework.